al1sant0s/springfield/README.md

   </a>
 </p>

-> A full featured server for the game &#34;The Simpsons Tapped Out&#34;.
+> A full featured server for the game: &#34;The Simpsons Tapped Out&#34;.

-Get your old springfield back up and running again with this super customizable Tapped Out game server.
+Get your old springfield back up and running again with this super customizable game server.
-Among all its features it includes supports for:
+Among all its features it includes support for:

 - multiple accounts,